Makzin/100-days-of-code/log.md

 **Today's Progress**: Started learning PHP!

 **Thoughts**
 After talking to a co-worker on a good project to work on, he recommended that I build a blog application from scratch using PHP and MySQL.
-Given my recent burnout with Javascript, I figured I would take a short break to go and learn PHP before coming back to the Simon Game.
+Given my recent burnout with Javascript, I figured I would take a short break to go and learn PHP before coming back to the Simon Game and continue with JS.

+**Link(s) to work**

+### Day 15: January 24 2017, Tuesday

+**Today's Progress**: Been continuously learning PHP on both Codeschool and TeamTreehouse, there's a lot to go through.
+Set up a server with DigitalOcean, installed the LAMP stack on it, got a MySQL server up and running.

+**Thoughts**: Feeling a bit frustrated with the slower progress, which is normal given that I'm learning an entirely new syntax, as well as doing server-side programming for the first time.
+PHP is really interesting so far, I like how it works sequentially (none of the async stuff JS has).
+It is REALLY strict though (spent 20 minutes tracking down a missing semi-colon).
+Also, need to get used to mixing php and html syntax, which can get... finicky (lots of quotation marks, lol).
+Treehouse has proven to be a much better resource than CodeSchool in this regard.
+Also been thinking about signing up for Launchschool.com, which focuses very in-depth on Ruby and Rails.
+However, after speaking to a few co-workers AND doing some quick googling, it seems like a much better idea to get a good grasp on PHP to really get a solid understanding of how it all works (having your website interact with the DB and the server).
+Ruby on Rails seems to have too much 'magic' happening under the hood.
+It optimizes for speed and to get up and running fast, which is neat, but not what I'm looking for.
+I need a solid understanding of the core mechanics before I can start utilizing magic tricks.
+I want to apply this to my Javascript learning as well.
+Frameworks like React look really neat, but without getting a good core understanding of Javascript I feel like I'd be screwing myself over in the long run.

+**Link(s) to work**
+None yet.

+### Day xx: Month day year, Day

+**Today's Progress**

+**Thoughts**

 **Link(s) to work**